DaithiW/vdlgr/README.md

 ## Installation

-At this time a Windows installer (msi) is provided.
+At this time a Windows installer (msi) is provided (see [RELEASES](https://github.com/DaithiW/vdlgr/releases).
 No signing is provided, so users will need to dismiss security warnings to install.

 ## What it does